How to get started with service recovery in healthcare

 Some specific examples of when you might need service recovery include:

-Having a game plan for rapidly responding to and resolving issues with service recovery is essential for improving patient satisfaction, developing trust, protecting your brand reputation online, and earning long-term patient loyalty.
+Having service recovery strategies for rapidly responding to and resolving issues with service recovery is essential for improving patient satisfaction, developing trust, protecting your brand reputation online, and earning long-term patient loyalty.

 How to implement service recovery strategies in healthcare